rachank/bouquet_binge2/README.md

 ## Credits

  - Thank you to my mentor Brian Mancharia for code review, tips, help and feedback.
 All so very much appreciated!
+ - Code Institute for the deployment terminal for Heroku.

 ## Creating the Heroku app